-Description A converted first floor flat contained within a two storey block of six flats.
-Accommodation Ground Floor: Entrance vestibule and staircase.
-First Floor: Hallway, bathroom, two bedrooms, lounge and kitchen.
-Gross internal floor area (m2) Approximately 89 Neighbourhood and location The property is situated within a semi-rural position lying on the outskirts of the village of Crookedholm.
-Surrounding properties are of a similar age.
+Description An end terraced house.
+It should be appreciated that the property partially sits above a hot food takeaway.
+Accommodation Ground floor: Entrance vestibule, hallway and large boot/cloakroom.
+First floor: Landing, bathroom, three bedrooms, lounge, kitchen/diner and conservatory.
+Gross internal floor area (m2) Approximately 144 Neighbourhood and location The property is situated within a mixed residential/commercial area where surrounding properties are of a mixed size and style.
 Local amenities can be found within a reasonable commute.
-Age (year built) Circa 1850 (174 years old)
+Age (year built) Circa 1890 (134 years old)

-Weather Overcast but dry.
+Weather Overcast with intermittent rain showers.
 Weather over recent weeks has been unsettled.
-Chimney stacks Stone and brick construction with a pointed finish and metal flashings.
+Chimney stacks Brick construction with a pointed finish and metal flashings.
 Visually inspected with the aid of binoculars where appropriate.
-Roofing including roof space The roof is of pitched/hipped design and is overlaid with slates with a metal ridge.
-There appears to be an area of flat roof, however I am unable to confirm the overlaid material.
-I was able to view the roof structure and gained access via a ceiling hatch from the first floor hallway.
+Roofing including roof space The roof is of pitched design and is overlaid with slates with a metal ridge.
+I was able to view the roof structure and gained access via a ceiling hatch from a bedroom cupboard.
 The roof is of timber truss construction with timber sarking boards.
 Glass wool insulation has been laid in between ceiling joists.
 Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Rainwater fittings Where seen, gutters and downpipes are formed in PVC materials.
-Kalliwater littiligs Visually inspected with the aid of binoculars where appropriate.
-Main walls The outer walls appear to be of stone construction with a pointed finish.
+D Rainwater fittings Gutters and downpipes are formed in PVC materials.
+Visually inspected with the aid of binoculars where appropriate.
+Main walls Outer walls appear to be of stone and brick construction with a pointed and rendered finish.
 Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.